 Exposure to asbestos is most common in workers of industrial fields, such as construction, automotive and shipbuilding.
 Take home asbestos exposure can be found in individuals who came into contact with directly exposed industrial workers.

 What do I do if I have been exposed to asbestos?

 Seek medical attention for further screening and diagnosis.
 Know the symptoms of asbestos-related illnesses.
 Symptoms often mimic other, less serious respiratory complications, such as chest pain, coughing and shortness of breath.
 Talk to your doctor if you believe you or a loved one has been exposed to asbestos.

 How do I file a claim for an asbestos related illness?

 If you or a loved one is the victim of an asbestos-related illness due to the negligence of others, contact the lawyers at Baggett McCall for a free consultation.
 Our attorneys are dedicated to the wellbeing of our clients, and we will handle your case so you don’t have to worry.

 It is important to be very careful when choosing an attorney to handle your case.
 Our lawyers have extensive experience in asbestos exposure, take-home exposure, asbestosis, lung cancer, and mesothelioma cases.
 Our attorneys are seasoned in the complex medical issues that are crucial to making a strong claim for compensation.
 We will take every necessary step to identify all responsible parties and pursue every avenue of recovery on your behalf.

 Baggett McCall – The Serious Injury Lawyers

-Contact Baggett, McCall, Burgess, Watson & Gaughan, LLC in Lake Charles, LA, for a free consultation or call 337-478-8888 or 800-639-2524 now to speak directly with an experienced asbestos exposure lawyer.
+Contact Baggett McCall, LLC in Lake Charles, LA.
+For a free consultation call 337-478-8888 or 800-639-2524 now to speak directly with an experienced asbestos exposure lawyer.
 Choose your lawyer carefully.